jimb245/scriptremote/public/doc/InstallDevelop.md

 <li> Server unit tests based on mocha, should, supertest</li>
 </ul>
 <p>
-There is no automation of end-to-end testing yet.
+There are no automated end-to-end tests yet.
 </li>

 <p>